-As we begin a new homeschool year (or continue our year for those who homeschool year-round), it can be tempting to feel like we need to be perfect.
+As we begin a new homeschool year (or continue the year for those who homeschool year-round), it can be tempting to feel like we need to be perfect.
 The truth is, though, that none of us is perfect!
-Our job is to simply do the best we can with and for our children.
-I put together a list of 10 homeschool do’s and don’ts that many of us who homeschool might do well to keep in mind throughout the year.
-I hope it encourages you!
+Our job as homeschool parents is to simply do the best we can with and for our children.
+That’s why I’m sharing this top 10 list of homeschool do’s and don’ts!

 Top 10 Homeschool Do’s and Don’ts

 If you’d rather watch the YouTube video version than read this article, you have that option!
 Rather read it for yourself?
 You can do that too!

 1. Don’t feel like a failure if you have to ask for help!